borisbaldassari/alambic/doc/pages_md/03_Install/02_Docker.md

     $ docker-compose -f docker-compose.test.yml run alambic_test

+## Using a different port for Alambic

+By default Alambic listens to port 3010.
+The Docker image for Alambic basically exposes this same port to the host, but it can be easily changed to use another port (e.g. 80).

+    $ docker run XXX

+# Building Docker images

 ## Building the base image

 The base image is continuously built on codefresh, and pushed to the docker hub at [https://hub.docker.com/r/bbaldassari/alambic_base_centos/](https://hub.docker.com/r/bbaldassari/alambic_base_centos/)